EnagoBy: Enago

 Responsible AI adoption in research does not require abandoning generative tools—but it does demand clear boundaries, verification workflows, and institutional guidance.
 Organizations such as COPE, STM, and major journal publishers now emphasize that authors remain fully accountable for the accuracy of references, regardless of AI involvement.

-- Training researchers to recognize hallucination patterns
+• Training of researchers and reviewers to recognize hallucination patterns

-As AI becomes embedded across the research lifecycle, citation hallucination represents one of the clearest stress tests for responsible AI governance.
+As AI becomes embedded across the research life cycle, citation hallucination represents one of the clearest stress tests for responsible AI governance.
 It exposes a fundamental tension between speed and scholarly rigor and emphasizes why human oversight is not optional.

-Responsible AI in academia is not about rejecting innovation.
+Remember - Responsible AI in academia is not about rejecting innovation.
 It is about ensuring that efficiency never comes at the cost of truth and that progress is built on a foundation the scholarly community can rely upon.
 If left unchecked, AI-generated reference pollution risks weakening the very foundation of academic trust.
 If addressed responsibly, however, it can become a catalyst for better workflows, clearer policies, and more resilient research practices.